On this page

 When specific media circumstances are met, sizes define a set of media conditions (such as screen widths) and suggest the appropriate image size to use.

-Use the loading attribute to specify the urgency with which you want an image to load for the browser.
+To implement lazy loading of images in the browser, you can utilize the loading attribute to specify the urgency with which you want an image to load for the browser.
 Using loading="lazy" tells the browser to load the image only when it’s just about to be rendered in the viewport.
 In other words, images that aren’t displayed for the user won’t be fetched by the browser.
-Example:

-You can instruct the browser to preload crucial images in the document’s <head>.
+You can instruct the browser to preload crucial images in the document’s <head> using link rel="preload" feature.

 The fetchPriority property is a hint given to the browser on how it should prioritize the fetch of the image relative to other images.
 The fetchpriority property is a hint rather than a directive.
 The browser will make an effort to honor the developer’s choice.
 It is also possible that the browser will apply its preferences for resource priority as deemed necessary in case of conflicts.